kswoll/sexy-proxy/README.md

 However, it has two key limitations:

 * It requires `Reflection.Emit` -- this is a problem for iOS apps.
-* It requires that proxy'd methods be virtual or that the proxy type be an interface.
+* It requires that proxy'd methods be virtual or that the proxy type be an interface (and that the type be public).

 Furthermore, any costs associated with generating a proxy (admitedly fairly minimal) are incurrred at runtime rather than compile time.